Back to all posts

 Trust is the foundation of real teamwork.
 And so the first dysfunction is a failure on the part of team members to understand and open up to one another.
 And if that sounds touchy-feely, let me explain, because there is nothing soft about it.
 It is an absolutely critical part of building a team.
 In fact, it’s probably the most critical.

-According to Lencioni, trust is the most fundamental principle of team cohesiveness, without which a team falls like a house of cards.
-Despite the traditional definition of trust as the ability to predict how a particular person would act, Lencioni puts different meaning into this concept, making it more human-oriented.
 For him, trust is a state when people are confident that those surrounding them wish well and, figuratively speaking, do not hold a knife behind their backs.
-Trust allows people to be sincere and let go of fears of getting judged.
+Trust is essential for psychological safety: it allows people to be sincere and let go of fears of getting judged.
 Logically, if there is no trust, the team will not feel comfortable being vulnerable with each other – the evidence of the first dysfunction.

 The ambience of trust makes it possible for people to focus on their actual work instead of dispersing their energy on trying to make the right impression.
-Feeling comfortable with their colleagues, people won’t hide their vulnerabilities like skill deficiencies and requests.
-There won’t be any necessity to feel ashamed.
-Unfortunately, says the author, this approach is not accepted in contemporary companies: on the contrary, people tend to get competitive and defensive, so it will take time for them to change it.
+Feeling comfortable with their colleagues, people won’t hide their vulnerabilities.
+They'll feel comfortable asking for help, and they will want to upskill themselves - as they won't be afraid to show that they don't have all the answers already.

 Suggestions for overcoming.
 Naturally, trust cannot be developed overnight; however, there are some tools that can help it thrive.
 When consistently applied, they can have a long-lasting effect.
 Here are some of the techniques the author speaks about: